 The chemical element cobalt takes its name from the kobold, a type of devious subterranean hobgoblin in German folklore.
 Described in Sir Walter Scott’s Letters on Demonology and Witchcraft (1830) as “a species of gnomes who haunted the dark and solitary places,” the kobolds were once believed to inhabit the rocks and tunnels of mineshafts, where they would reward those miners who respected them with rich discoveries, and would punish any others with rockfalls, poisonous fumes, and underground fires.

 The kobold’s connection to cobalt stems from the fact that two of the element’s most important ores—namely cobaltite and smaltite—both contain an equivalent amount of arsenic, which makes mining for them a particularly hazardous business.
 Long before the harmful nature of these metals was known to science, however, any miners who fell ill collecting cobalt would be left with little option but to blame their misfortune on the treacherous kobolds.

 We might use it more generally to mean an emblem or symbol, but a mascot was originally a talisman or charm, namely something intended to be used to protect someone from harm.
 In this sense the word is derived from masca, an old Provençal French word for a witch or sorceress.

-The “boggle” of mindboggling is derived from an old Middle English word, bugge, for an invisible ghost or monster.
-These bugges (or “bogles” as they became known) could not be seen by human eyes, but could supposedly be seen by animals: a spooked horse that reared up for no apparent reason would once have been said to have seen a bogle.
+The boggle part of mindboggling is derived from an old Middle English word, bugge, for an invisible ghost or monster.
+These bugges (or “boggles,” as they became known) could not be seen by human eyes, but could supposedly be seen by animals: A spooked horse that reared up for no apparent reason would once have been said to have seen a bogle.

-The “tera” of words like terabyte, terawatt, and terahertz is derived from the Greek word for “monster,” teras.
+The tera in words like terabyte, terawatt, and terahertz is derived from the Greek word for “monster,” teras.
 The words teratism, meaning “a monstrosity,” and teratology, “the study of biological abnormalities,” are derived from the same root.